 Compare Quantities: Use a set of number cards.
 Select a card and ask kids to count the appropriate number of hearts.
 Repeat with another number card and ask kids to compare the quantities.
-Which number bigger?
+Which number is bigger?
 Which is smaller?
-Look at differences between two numbers.
+Look at the differences between the two numbers.

 Compare random sets: Ask two children to grab a handful of conversation hearts and count them.
 Who had the greater number?
 Who had the smaller number?